Programme: Under the Viral Shadow at Art Laboratory Berlin

 Art Laboratory Berlin are presenting a new project including an extensive programme that will explore various networks – biological, cybernetic, and social – as part of the COVID-19 pandemic.

-The team behind explains: The word virus has several meanings.
-In life and health sciences, it is an entity at the boundary of life that must “infect” cells in order to reproduce.
-Viruses are a major cause of disease in humans, but can also cure (through phage therapy).
-In addition, viruses have played an important role in human evolution.
 Since the 1980s, computer programs designed to “infect” and often replicate other programs and computers have also been called viruses, originally a biomorphic metaphor.
-Computer viruses are part of the history of cybernetics and its use of biological models in the development of software technology.
+Computer viruses are part of the history of cybernetics and its use of biological models in software technology development.
 Finally, in a social context – and our society depends more than ever on social media – we use “going viral” when an idea (meme) or product spreads exponentially.

-The core of the project is the group exhibition Under the Viral Shadow, opening on 27th August, which will feature six internationally renowned artists: The piece Archaeabot: A Post Climate Change, Post Singularity Life-form by Alex May and Anna Dumitriu features an underwater robotic installation investigating ‘life’ in a post-climate change future, based on recent research on archaea, believed to be the oldest forms of life on earth.
-Anna Dumitriu’s object Engineered Antibody is a custom beaded necklace based on an antibody engineered to contain a combination of 21 amino acids – which could not occur in nature – but originally it was derived from the blood of an HIV patient.
+Anna Dumitriu’s object Engineered Antibody is a custom beaded necklace based on an antibody engineered to contain a combination of 21 amino acids – which could not occur in nature – but originally, it was derived from the blood of an HIV patient.
 It also contains the actual 21 amino acids found in the antibody.
-PROBE II: Subaudition by Benjamin Bacon is a binary set of extra-planetary machines that apply machine learning methods to investigate speech to text recognition decoding spoken language, turning it into kinetic energy, light, color, patterns and reflection.
+PROBE II: Subaudition by Benjamin Bacon is a binary set of extra-planetary machines that apply machine learning methods to investigate speech-to-text recognition decoding spoken language, turning it into kinetic energy, light, colour, patterns and reflection.

 Website https://artlaboratory-berlin.org/

-(Image courtesy of Vivan Xu and Art Laboratory Berlin)
+(Media courtesy of Laboratory Berlin)

 On Key